Florence Cassez

-Florence Marie Louise Cassez Crépin (born 17 November 1974) is a French woman convicted in Mexico of belonging to the kidnapping gang Los Zodíacos (The Zodiacs).
-She received a 60-year sentence for the crimes of kidnapping, organized crime, and illegal possession of firearms.
-The sentence and a possible extradition to her home country created diplomatic tensions between France and Mexico.
-Cassez denies all charges.
+Florence Marie Louise Cassez Crépin (born 17 November 1974) is a French woman who was convicted in Mexico for her alleged involvement with the kidnapping gang Los Zodíacos.
+She was sentenced to 60 years in prison for kidnapping, organized crime, and illegal possession of firearms.
+The case, along with a possible extradition to France, generated diplomatic tensions between both countries.
+Cassez denied all charges.

-On 23 January 2013 the Supreme Court of Justice of Mexico ordered Cassez's immediate release due to police simulating her arrest for the purpose of filming the day after her actual arrest.
+On 23 January 2013, the Supreme Court of Justice of the Nation ordered her immediate release after determining that authorities had violated her rights by staging her arrest for the media the day after it actually occurred.
 She was repatriated to France on 24 January 2013.

 Relationship with Israel Vallarta

 In 2003, Cassez arrived in Mexico legally as a tourist, to live and work with her brother who was there with his Mexican wife.
 She met Israel Vallarta the following year through her brother.
 The pair began a difficult relationship that alienated her friends, who sensed that he was trouble.
 She returned to France in the summer of 2005 but Vallarta contacted her and she returned to Mexico to live at his ranch.
 Cassez found a job in a hotel and looked for an apartment closer to her job.